zapplyjobs/resume-samples/README.md

 # <p align="center"> Resume Samples 2026 </p>

-This repo includes samples and best practices to help you create an ATS-compliant resume that will also impress recruiters and interviewers.
-It also includes other resources, such as cover letter and LinkedIn profile samples.
+<p align="center">This repo includes samples and best practices to help you create an ATS-compliant resume that will also impress recruiters and interviewers.
+It also includes other resources, such as cover letter and LinkedIn profile samples.</p>

+> [!NOTE]
-These resources were created in collaboration with an industry-leading resume writer with 7+ years of experience.
+> These resources were created in collaboration with an industry-leading resume writer with 7+ years of experience.

 <p align="center">
   This repo is maintained in collaboration with <a href="https://zapply.jobs">